 - The Comprehensive Nuclear-Test-Ban Treaty (CTBT) is a multilateral treaty that would ban nuclear weapons test explosions and any other nuclear explosions, for both civilian and military purposes, in all environments.
 It was adopted by the United Nations General Assembly on 10 September 1996.
 185 States have signed the treaty.
-172 States have fully ratified, though the Treaty has not yet entered into force. - The International Monitoring System (IMS) is part of the verification regime for the CTBT and consists of four legs: Seismology, Hydroacoustics, Infrasound and Radionuclides - When complete, IMS will consist of 337 facilities including 80 radionuclide monitoring stations and 16 radionuclide laboratories - IMS successfully detected the 2009 2017 North Korea nuclear tests via Seismic
+172 States have ratified, though the Treaty has not yet entered into force. - The International Monitoring System (IMS) is part of the verification regime for the CTBT and consists of four technologies to detect telltale indications of nuclear explosion: Seismology, Hydroacoustics, Infrasound and Radionuclides - When complete, the IMS will consist of 337 facilities including 80 radionuclide monitoring stations and 16 radionuclide laboratories - The IMS successfully detected all six of the DPRK nuclear tests